 Inspect everything before your first spring ride:

 Congratulations, you’ve braved the winter months and so has your motorcycle!
 Before you go speeding off into the warm sunset with the light of your life, make sure you do a thorough check of all the fluid levels and assess anything potentially wrong with the bike.
-Fill the tire pressures back to normal as well, and be careful—your bike won’t be rusty after the long winter, but your riding skills might be.
+Fill the tire pressures back to normal as well, and be careful—your bike won’t be rusty after the long winter, but your riding skills

 Guide Written by Jenny Zhang, SpareFoot